lestec-al/social-network/README.md

 # django-notes

-Django notebook website, teaching project.
+Django notebook teaching project.

 The project is at an early stage of development!

 What is done:
 - accounts for users with login and logout
-- creation individuals notes for users (with minimal interface)
+- ability to create, update, delete individual notes for users

 What's not done:
+- the appearance of pages
 - full functional accounts for users, with:
     - registration
     - avatar
-    - settings with email and password change, password reset ect
+    - settings (with email and password change, password reset ect)
-- text editor with pictures, preferances ect
+- text editor (with pictures, preferances ect)
-- the appearance of pages
+- trash page

 Sample view of the main page: